Our Facilitator’s Glossary is provided as a service to the facilitation community.

 Instructions for linking to our glossary are at the bottom of this page.
 We invite you to link to this page and help establish a common vocabulary among facilitators.

-The attributes and characteristics of a system that allow people with limited vision, hearing, dexterity, cognition or physical mobility to interact effectively.
+The attributes and characteristics of a system that allows people with limited vision, hearing, dexterity, cognition or physical mobility to interact effectively.
 Accessibility aids, such as screen readers, may be added to a system to allow people with disabilities to use those systems.

 A requirements model that defines the relationships among the actors in the actor table in terms of how their roles are shared and disparate.
 The map shows both human and nonhuman actors arranged in hierarchies.